-- when effecting a significant change in the operating conditions.
+- when effecting a significant change in the operating conditions (for example speed level, pressure, and alike).

-However, the restarting of the machinery or a change in operating conditions may be effected by voluntary actuation of a device other than the control device provided for the purpose, on condition that this does not lead to a hazardous situation.
+However, the restarting of the machinery or a change in operating conditions may be effected by deliberately actuation of a device other than the control device provided for the purpose, on condition that this does not lead to a hazardous situation.

-For machinery functioning in automatic mode, the starting of the machinery, restarting after a stoppage, or a change in operating conditions may be possible without intervention, provided this does not lead to a hazardous situation.
+For machinery functioning in automatic mode, the starting of the machinery, restarting after a stoppage, or a change in operating conditions may be possible without intervention, provided that this does not lead to a hazardous situation.

 Where machinery has several starting control devices and the operators can therefore put each other in danger, additional devices must be fitted to rule out such risks.
-If safety requires that starting and/or stopping must be performed in a specific sequence, there must be devices which ensure that these operations are performed in the correct order.
+If safety requires that starting and/or stopping must be performed in a specific sequence, there must be devices which ensure that these operations are performed in the correct order